Atari SA: New leadership and refocus on retro gaming (2020–2026)

-Refocus on retro gaming (2023–present)

 With these changes, Atari began to shift focus to focus on retro gaming.
 According to Rosen, the shift was predicated on the company's overly broad goals and trying to take on large mobile publishers like Supercell and King, and with their resources spread across so many ventures, they could not readily compete.
 Instead, they opted to decide to focus on one area and be the best at that, and moved that focus onto retro games.
 Already having dropped their cryptocurrency attempts, Atari wound down their mobile games approach and other ventures not part of the retro gaming approach.

 In 2023, Atari began a series of IP acquisitions.
 In March, they acquired the intellectual property rights to 12 Stern Electronics titles, including Berzerk and Frenzy.
 Later that month, Atari announced that it would acquire Nightdive Studios for $10 million.
 Nightdive had released several ports and remasters of Atari's divested games.
 The following month, they had re-acquired over one hundred video games from the Accolade, MicroProse, GT Interactive, and Infogrames catalogues that were formerly owned by Tommo/Billionsoft.
 This included the Bubsy series and the Accolade and GT Interactive brands.
 The copyright and trademarks of these titles transitioned to a holding business named GT Interactive, LLC.
 In May, the company obtained rights for over a dozen M Network games, including Armor Ambush, Astroblast, Frogs and Flies, Space Attack, and Star Strike.
 Within the latter part of 2023, the company also formed a partnership with and made a minority investment into Playmaji, Inc. the company behind the Polymega retro console, acquired AtariAge, a website dedicated to the history of Atari games, Awesomenauts and Swords & Soldiers from Ronimo Games and Digital Eclipse, a developer that specialized in remakes of older games.